PERMETHRIN (per METH rin) treats scabies, a condition caused by tiny insects that irritate your skin. It works by killing the mites and their eggs.

 It is not unusual for itching and rash to continue for as long as 2 to 4 weeks after treatment.
 These symptoms may be a temporary reaction to the remains of the mites.
 This does not mean this cream did not work or that it needs to be reapplied.
-If you feel that the itching and rash is intense or if it continues beyond 4 weeks, talk to your doctor or health care professional right away.
+If you feel that the itching and rash is intense or if it continues beyond 4 weeks, talk to your care team right away.

 Scabies is spread by direct skin contact with an infected person.
-Family members and sexual partners may require treatment with this medicine.
-You should discuss this with your doctor or health care professional.
+Family members and sexual partners may require treatment with this medication.
+You should discuss this with your care team.

-Using a normal washing cycle, you should wash all clothing, towels and bed linen that has touched your skin.
+Using a normal washing cycle, you should wash all clothing, towels, and bed linens that have touched your skin.
 You do not need to rewash clean clothing that has not yet been worn.
 Coats, furniture, rugs, floors, and walls do not need to be cleaned in any special manner.

 Where should I keep my medication?

-Store at room temperature away from heat and direct light.
-Do not refrigerate or freeze.
-Throw away any unused medicine after the expiration date.
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Do not refrigerate.
+Do not freeze.
+Get rid of any unused medication after the expiration date.